20 Best Things to Do in Rancho Cucamonga, CA

 Lewis Family Playhouse is a remarkable one-of-a-kind performing events venue with 8,361 square meters of dynamic space and a total of 560 seatings on two floors.

-It is a thriving modern theater that performs dramas, comedies, ballet, concerts, musical performances, and other entertaining events.
+As someone who lives nearby, I can attest to the fact that it is a thriving modern theater that performs dramas, comedies, ballet, concerts, musical performances, and other entertaining events.

 The MainStreet Theatre Company, variety shows, concerts, dance showcases, nationwide performances, and headline news artists are among the high-caliber special events held in the theatre according to the seasons.